 Hiring an Au pair can be a great option to your child care needs.
-Before you decide on whether to hire an Au pair, consider these factors:
+Before you decide, here’s what you need to consider when hiring an Au pair.

 For many parents, deciding on child care includes many factors: convenience, cost, the proximity to work.
 In our case, putting both kids in day care would’ve stretched our budget too much.
 And while we considered a nanny, we eventually decided on hiring an Au pair instead.